opensemanticsearch/open-semantic-entity-search-api/README.md

 If you do not want to use the preconfigured Debian packages providing all components out of the box, you have to install the following dependencies:

-Dependecies for all components:

 Python 3.x

-Dependencies for dictionary based entity extraction:

 Apache Solr 7.x
 https://lucene.apache.org/solr/ (preconfigured in Git repository https://github.com/opensemanticsearch/solr.deb)